chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 Look to [this helpful document](https://designsystem.morningstar.com/getting-started/versioning-and-breaking-changes/) from the Morning Star design system for detailed guidance on versioning.

+We currently use [standard-version](https://github.com/conventional-changelog/standard-version) to increment the version number in `package.json`, create a git tag for the new release, and update `CHANGELOG.md` based on the commit log.

+**NOTE**: `standard-version` is deprecated.
+Soon, we may move to an alternative script to handle releases.

 ---

 ## Releasing a new version of EDS